 Networks Tab: Manage Mediation Networks

-Use the Networks tab to set up the mediation networks with which you partner.
+Use the Networks tab to set up and migrate to Advanced Bidding the mediation networks with which you partner.
 MoPub Mediation enables you to make ad requests to multiple ad networks to maximize revenue and increase fill rate.

 This article provides instructions for setting up networks in the MoPub Publisher UI, but make sure to visit our Mediation section to learn more about general mediation concepts and ad network specifics.